On fundamental aspects of quantum extreme learning machines: Background

 We consider the following framework of QELMs.
-Given a training set $\{ (\xv^{(l)}, \vec{y}^{(l)}) \}_{l=1}^{N_{\rm tr}} \subset \mathbb{R}^{d_x} \times \mathbb{R}^{d_y}$ consisting of $N_{\rm tr}$ input-output classical vector pairs, the objective of a QELM is to learn a function $\vec{f}$ such that $\vec{f}(\xv) \approx \vec{y} $.
+Given a training set $\{ (\xv^{(l)}, \vec{y}^{(l)}) \}_{l=1}^{D} \subset \mathbb{R}^{d_x} \times \mathbb{R}^{d_y}$ consisting of $D$ input-output classical vector pairs, the objective of a QELM is to learn a function $\vec{f}$ such that $\vec{f}(\xv) \approx \vec{y} $.
 For brevity, we focus our analysis on a scalar output ($d_y = 1$), as the generalization to the vector output case is more cumbersome and existing proposals are mostly based on a scalar output case.

-As mentioned earlier, at its core, a QELM harnesses a quantum reservoir, e.g. quantum spins~\cite{innocenti2023potential}, crystal model~\cite{sakurai2022quantum}, photonic~\cite{suprano2023experimental} and NMR~\cite{negoro2021toward} platform, as a means of implementing a rich feature map to the input data.
+As mentioned earlier, at its core, a QELM harnesses a quantum reservoir, e.g. quantum spins~\cite{innocenti2023potential}, crystal model~\cite{sakurai2022quantum}, photonic~\cite{suprano2023experimental,nerenberg2024photon} and NMR~\cite{negoro2021toward} platform, as a means of implementing a rich feature map to the input data.
 These reservoir states that encode the inputs are then read out via measurements, yielding classical vectors of observables that are subsequently used to train the model classically via linear regression to match the outputs (labels).
-More concretely, as shown in Fig.~\ref{fig:Framework}, a QELM consists of the following components: \begin{enumerate} \item \textbf{Encoding of classical data:} An input vector $\xv \in \XC =\{\xv^{(l)}\}_{l=1}^{N_{tr}}$ is encoded into a quantum state via a parametrized unitary $U(\xv)$ applied on the space of $n_A$ accessible qubits.
+More concretely, as shown in Fig.~\ref{fig:Framework}, a QELM consists of the following components: \begin{enumerate} \item \textbf{Encoding of classical data:} An input vector $\xv \in \XC =\{\xv^{(l)}\}_{l=1}^{D}$ is encoded into a quantum state via a parametrized unitary $U(\xv)$ applied on the space of $n_{a}$ accessible qubits.
 Let $\rho_0$ denote the initial state of all accessible qubits, then the state after encoding is

-\item \textbf{Reservoir evolution:} As well as the accessible qubits, a QELM is equipped with a reservoir composed of $n_H$ hidden qubits.
+\item \textbf{Reservoir evolution:} As well as the accessible qubits, a QELM is equipped with a reservoir composed of $n_{h}$ hidden qubits.
 We suppose the hidden qubits are initialized in the $\ket{0}$ state.
 The second step of a QELM is to apply the reservoir dynamics to the composite system of accessible and hidden qubits.
 Without loss of generality, we consider the reservoir evolution described by some unitary $U_R$.
 The state of the reservoir after the evolution is

-Indeed, by virtue of Stinespring's dilation theorem, supposing that the reservoir undergoes a CPTP channel evolution would only correspond to some unitary evolution on a larger hidden space.
+Indeed, by virtue of Stinespring's dilation theorem, supposing that the reservoir undergoes a {Completely-Positive Trace Preserving (CPTP)} channel evolution would only correspond to some unitary evolution on a larger hidden space.
 Thus, we will restrict ourselves only to unitary dynamics.

 \item \textbf{Readout:} Next, the reservoir state after the evolution is read out by measurements on a set of observables $\{O_{1}, O_{2}, \dots, O_{M}\}$, whose theoretical expectation value is

 These theoretical expectation values yield the measurement readout (classical) vector.